-Natomas Unified is responsible for transporting 750 children per year, with an average route distance of 13 miles.
-Natomas Unified School District has a fleet composed of 35 buses, featuring a total of 3 electric school buses and 30 diesel buses.
+Kern County Office of Education is responsible for transporting 700 children per year, with an average route distance of 140 miles.
+Kern County Office of Education has a fleet composed of 108 school buses featuring a total of three electric school buses, 26 diesel buses, 73 CNG buses, two propane buses and four unleaded buses.

-Natomas Unified procured electric school buses from Lion Electric Co.
-The Type C buses had the following upgrades: cameras, backup cameras, radios.
-These upgrades were necessary due to student safety.
-The total cost for the new electric school buses was \$330,248.65 per bus.
-Of that total, 100% was covered by the CEC.
-Figure 1 below shows three of the district's new electric school buses funded by the CEC.
+Kern County Office of Education decided to procure electric school buses from Creative Bus Sales because their bus quote met the grant requirements and came in at the funding level.
+The Type "C" buses had the following upgrades: wheel-chair lift, air conditioning and Zonar.
+These upgrades were necessary due to the type of special needs students we transport.
+The total cost for the new electric school buses was \$988,881.00.
+Of that total, 100% percent was covered by the CEC.
+Figure 1 below shows one of the district's new electric school buses funded by the CEC.